-- Milestone 1 -
+- Check Your Progress 1 -

 - 1. As we move away from a current-carrying conductor, the spacing between the magnetic field lines

-- (a) increases.

-- (b) decreases.
+- (a) increases. (b) decreases.

-- (c) remains equidistant.

-- (d) becomes parallel.
+- (c) remains equidistant. (d) becomes parallel.

 - Ans.
 Wider spacing between magnetic field lines indicates a weak magnetic field.
 As we move away from a current-carrying conductor, the strength of the magnetic field because of it decreases (as $B \propto 1/r$).
 Therefore, the correct answer is (a).

 - 2. The core of an electromagnet is

-- (a) steel.

-- (b) magnesium.
+- (a) steel. (b) magnesium.

-- (c) soft iron.
+- (c) soft iron. (d) copper.

-- (d) copper.

 - Ans.
 The correct answer is (c).

 - 3. An electric current passes through a straight wire.
 Magnetic compasses are placed at the points A and B.

-- (a) Their needles will not deflect. - (b) Only one of the needles will deflect. - (c) Both the needles will deflect in the same direction. - (d) The needles will deflect in the opposite directions.
+- (a) Their needles will not deflect.

+- (b) Only one of the needles will deflect.

+- (c) Both the needles will deflect in the same direction.

+- (d) The needles will deflect in the opposite directions.

+- Ans.
+The correct answer is (d).

 - 4. The magnetic field lines due to a straight wire carrying a current are

-- (a) straight.

-- (b) circular.
+- (a) straight. (b) circular.

-- (c) parabolic.

-- (d) elliptical.
+- (c) parabolic. (d) elliptical.

 - Ans.
 The correct answer is (b).

 - 5. The magnetic field lines inside a long current-carrying solenoid are nearly

-- (a) straight.

-- (b) circular.
+- (a) straight. (b) circular.

-- (c) parabolic.

-- (d) elliptical.
+- (c) parabolic. (d) elliptical.

 - Ans.
 The correct answer is (a).

 - 6. If there is a circular coil having n turns, the magnetic field produced is as large as when produced by a simple turn of

 (a) n times.

+(b)

+$$\frac{n}{2}$$

-- (b) $\frac{n}{2}$ times.
+times.

-- (c) 2n times.
+(c) $2n$ times.

-- (d) $\frac{n}{4}$ times.
+(d) $\frac{n}{4}$ times.

 - Ans.
-The correct answer is (a).

-- 7. The right-hand thumb rule gives the

-- (a) strength of magnetic field.
+The correct answer is (a). - 7.
+The right-hand thumb rule gives the (a) strength of magnetic field.

 - (b) direction of magnetic field.

 - (c) intensity of magnetic field.

 - (d) power of magnetic field.

+- Ans.
+The correct answer is (b).

 - 8. Is magnetic field at any point in space a scalar or a vector quantity? - Ans.
 Magnetic field is a vector quantity. - 9.
 A current passes through a wire from south to north.
 What will be the direction of the magnetic field at a point vertically above the wire? - Ans.
 Using the Maxwell's corkscrew rule, the direction of the magnetic field vertically above the wire is from west to east. - 10.
 Is there any change in the deflection of compass needle as we move along a magnetic field line? - Ans.
 No, if we move along a magnetic field line, there is no change in the deflection of a compass needle. - 11.
 A circular loop carrying a current is placed on a horizontal surface.
 As seen from above, the current is in the clockwise direction.
 What is the direction of its magnetic field at the centre? - Ans.
-According to Maxwell's corkscrew rule, the direction of the magnetic field will be into the surface.
+According to Maxwell's corkscrew rule, the direction of the magnetic field will be into the surface. - Draw the pattern of the magnetic field lines due to a straight current-carrying conductor indicating the direction of current in the conductor and the direction of corresponding magnetic field lines.
+(CBSE 2024)